-The Independent Administrator should exercise judgement and apply appropriate international professional standards 1 in developing a procedure that provide a sufficient basis for a comprehensive and reliable PNGEITI Report.
-The Independent Administrator should employ professional judgement to determine the extent to which reliance can be placed on the existing controls and audit frameworks of the companies and governments.
-Where deemed necessary by the Independent Administrator and the MSG, assurances may include:
+The IA should exercise judgement and apply appropriate international professional standards1 in developing a procedure that provide a sufficient basis for production of a comprehensive and reliable PNGEITI Report.
+The IA should employ professional judgement to determine the extent to which reliance can be placed on the existing controls and audit frameworks of the companies and governments.
+Where deemed necessary by the IA and the MSG, assurances may include:

 - Requesting sign-off from a senior company or government official from each reporting entity attesting that the reporting template containing the company or government financial data and contextual information are complete and accurate record; - Requesting a confirmation letter from the companies' external auditor that confirms that the information that have been submitted is comprehensive and consistent with their audited financial statements.
-The MSG may decide to phase in any such procedure so that the confirmation letter may be integrated into the usual work programme of the company's auditor.
-Where some companies are not required by law to have an external auditor and therefore cannot provide such assurance, this should be clearly identified, and any reforms that are planned or underway should be noted; and - Where relevant and practicable, request that government reporting entities obtain a certification of the accuracy of government's disclosures from their external auditor or equivalent (or seek this directly from the auditor, notably the Auditor General).
+The MSG may decide to assist in any such procedure so that the confirmation letter may be integrated into the usual work programme of the company's auditor.
+Where some companies are not required by law to have an external auditor and therefore cannot provide such assurance, this should be clearly identified, and any reforms that are planned or underway should be noted; and